sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/Session 1/Assignment1.md

 We perform multiple convolutions on the input image using different filters to generate different feature maps.
 These feature maps are stacked together to become the output convolution layer.
 ___
 ### Feature Engineering
+The success of our machine learning algorithm depends on how well we present the data to it.
+Algorithms cannot work on the data directly to give the desired results.
+They are not intelligent enough to extract the correct and meaningful features from our input data, hence the need for Feature Engineering.
+It is the process of transforming the raw data into meaningful features that better represents our problem.
+This results in our algorithm performing with greater accuracy to solve the problem.
 ___
 #### References
 - [Ludwig_ImageConvolution.ppt](http://web.pdx.edu/~jduh/courses/Archive/geog481w07/Students/Ludwig_ImageConvolution.pdf)